dyslexia neurodivergent self assessment quiz test header

 Memory

-Do you struggle with memory?
+Do you struggle with memory and remembering things?

 1. Do you have difficulty remembering phone numbers or common lists?